 Pre-K Task Force Recommendations

-CLICK HERE to view the Task Force Recommendations, updated for the 2016 Legislative Session.
+CLICK HERE to view the complete Pre-K Task Force recommendations (PDF), updated for the 2019 Legislative Session.

 Since the Pre-K Task Force launched its recommendations in November of 2012, state leaders have grown the level of investment in Alabama’s First Class Pre-K program from $19 million to $96 million.
 In 2012, just six percent of Alabama’s four-year-olds were enrolled in the program.
 In the 2018-19 school year, approximately 32% of Alabama's four-year-olds have the opportunity to attend.
 The Task Force will continue to advocate for incremental increases in state funding until Alabama's First Class Pre-K program is fully funded at a level of $144 million, or reaches 70% of four-year-olds in Alabama, whichever comes first.

 In addition to the increased funding, the Task Force recommendations include: continuing the “diverse delivery” of First Class Pre-K classrooms in public schools, Head Start and private programs (including childcare and faith-based centers); requiring that all First Class Pre-K providers adhere to the program’s quality standards; and, prioritizing new classrooms for students most at-risk of school failure.